-Provides for program, funded by allocations from public university appropriations, intended to increase number of academically or economically disadvantaged candidates pursuing faculty teaching careers.
+Provides for program, funded by allocations from public university appropriations, intended to increase number of academically or economically disadvantaged candidates pursuing faculty teaching careers, and details requirements of unexpended and unencumbered program funds.

 Sec.
 277. KCP College Day Program

 Provides for program, funded by allocations from public university appropriations, intended to introduce academically or economically disadvantaged schoolchildren to the potential of a college education.